useion/useion/docs/readme.md

 # Name

-useion - a tool for inter-language USE case driven modularizatION
+useion - a modularization environment for use case driven and test driven modularization

 # Synopsis